Have you ever wanted to start a food blog and make money sharing your recipes with people around the world?

 After choosing a food niche to blog about, the next thing you want to do is to plan your blogging.

-So, at this point, you need to map out strategies on how you’re going to build and grow your food blog.
+So, at this point, map out strategies on how you’re going to build and grow your food blog.

 Your strategy should include things like your brand name and branding strategy for your blog.